 Neil Young and the Pono project

 The so called Pono is a music player developed after the ideas of Neil Young.
-Unsatisfied with the sound quality with the compressed sound of MP3 and the CD with 16 bit limit Neil Young have created the Pone from the dream of being able to listen to the sound that originally was created in a studio - the sound that the musicians could hear.
+Unsatisfied with the sound quality with the compressed sound of MP3 and the CD with 16 bit limit, Neil Young has created the Pone from the dream of being able to listen to the sound that originally was created in a studio - the sound that the musicians could hear.

 Latest news about Pono: Pono is now live!
 Read more at Ponomusic.com.